OnSSET/onsset/README.md

 # PyOnSSET

-the **PyOnSSET** folder contains the (python) scripts on which OnSSET is based upon.
+The **PyOnSSET** folder contains the (python) scripts on which OnSSET is based upon.
 Together there are two sample files required for testing the model on you local machine.

 OnSSET-2016 requires python 3; best to install through [anaconda distribution](https://www.anaconda.com/distribution/).